Want to be Published in MOD Magazine?

 TERMS OF SUBMISSION

-By submitting your work to MOD, you (the photographer or artist) retain full copyright of the submitted images, but grant us exclusive publishing rights for a minimum of 12 consecutive months, following the initial publication date.
+By submitting your work to MOD, you (the photographer or artist) retain full copyright of the submitted images, but grant us exclusive publishing rights for a minimum of 12 consecutive months, following the exchange of high resolution images.
 During this time period, the images supplied through the submission process can only be published for your own promotion – your website, blog, portfolio, cards, etc. If published through any other sources, including social media (Facebook, Twitter, Model Mayhem, Tumblr, etc.) the images should be credited to MOD.
 After the aforementioned 12-month period, MOD will retain non-exclusive publishing, promotion, usage and licensing rights, across all forms of print and online media used in the creation, dissemination, and monetization of MOD content.